JWALL000/Microsoft-Sentinel-Project-/README.md

 # Step 10
 Now it was time to wait.
 After about half an hour later we started to see our logs in our Log analytic workspace - so our VM was connected successfully to Azure environment.
-I also used this time to search thorugh our logs usings KQL.
+I also used this time to search through our logs using KQL.
 This made finding security events much easier.

 ![Microsoft Sentinel Project11](https://github.com/JWALL000/Microsoft-Sentinel-Project-/blob/main/Sentinel%20Project%20for%20GitHub/Step%2013%20-%20Using%20KQL%20to%20search%20through%20security%20events.PNG)